anonymousdouble/KodStand/data/rule/eslint/normal/no-empty.md

 # no-empty
 ## Overview

 Disallow empty block statements

-✅ Recommended

-            The `"extends": "eslint:recommended"` property in a configuration file  enables this rule

-💡 hasSuggestions

-            Some problems reported by this rule are manually fixable by editor suggestions

 Empty block statements, while not technically errors, usually occur due to refactoring that wasn’t completed.
 They can cause confusion when reading code.

 ## Rule Details

 This rule disallows empty block statements.
 This rule ignores block statements which contain a comment (for example, in an empty `catch` or `finally` block of a `try` statement to indicate that execution should continue regardless of errors).

 Examples of incorrect code for this rule: